video audio scores libretti research

 Renga for White Noise

-for human and AI
+for human and AI collaborators

 2024 CNMAT

-Two improvisers—one human, one AI—co-create a linked sequence of 30 and 20-second-long phrases respectively.
-Two topics (timbre or rhythm) are explored within an algorithmic composition framework mapped to the principles of Japanese linked-verse poetry across impressiveness 1-4 and relatedness 1-4 measures, where an equal distribution between the two topics is reached.
-By learning the dial-based movements of the human's phrases on the Ableton Push 2, the AI produces gestures including sounds that are impossible to be performed by human hands.
+Two topics (timbre or rhythm) are explored throughout an algorithmic composition framework mapped to the principles of Japanese linked-verse poetry across impressiveness 1-4 and relatedness 1-4 measures, where an equal distribution between the two topics is reached.
+How impressive a given phrase is, and how closely or distantly it links to its preceding phrase, varies with respect to an ongoing memory bank of gestures.
+By learning the dial-based movements of the human's phrases on the Ableton Push 2, the AI produces gestures—on the same white noise instrument that we programmed for this work—including sounds that are impossible to be performed by human hands.

-© 2024 Austin Oting Har.
+© 2025 Austin Oting Har.
 All Rights Reserved.